eigenthread/eigenthread/README.md

 ---

 ## 6. Example Usage
-Here’s a simple script for interacting with Hugging Face using the token:
+Hereâ€™s a simple script for interacting with Hugging Face using the token:
 ```python
 from huggingface_hub import HfApi
 import os